Gregory Scott

-Gregory Scott Frances (b.
-15 December 1879), known professionally as Gregory Scott, was a British film actor of the silent era.
+Gregory Scott Frances (15 December 1879 – ?), known professionally as Gregory Scott, was a British film actor of the silent era.
 He worked for a number of film production companies, most significantly for Neptune Films in the early years of World War I and Broadwest Films during 1916-7 and the post-war years to 1921.
 Scott featured in mainly dramatic roles playing a variety of characters, including villainous roles.

 Biography

 Gregory Scott Frances was born on 15 December 1879 in Sandy, 8 miles (13 km) to the east of Bedford in Bedfordshire, England.

 The theatre

 Gregory Frances adopted the stage name of Gregory Scott and commenced acting in the theatre from 1898.
 His first theatrical engagement was with the Ben Greet company "which played a series of Shakespearean, Sheridan and Goldsmith productions at Brighton".
 He later toured with the Ben Greet company.

 Scott spent three years as a theatre actor at the St. James's Theatre under the management of Sir George Alexander.
 He also worked at the Haymarket Theatre under the co-management of Frederick Harrison and Cyril Maude.
 During his theatrical career he was also associated with the actor-manager Lewis Waller.